KhartesViewer/khartes/README.md

 At the bottom is the *Status Bar*, which usually shows you the 3D coordinates of the cursor.
 And at the top is the *Menu*, which handles file import and export.

+At the moment, the *Fragment View* is blank, because you have not created any fragments.

+Instead, focus on the 3 data slices.
+These 3 windows represent 3 mutually perpendicular slices throught the 3D data volume.
+The 3 slices meet in the middle of each window, where the crosshairs intersect.

+There are a couple of cues to help you stay oriented.
+In the upper left of each window is a label that gives the current position of the given slice.
+For instance, the upper slice, which corresponds to one of the original TIFF files, has a label in the upper left indicating which image (TIFF file) it is from.

+The other cue is the status bar, below the 3 data slices.
+This gives the current 3D location of the cursor.
+For instance, if you move the cursor around inside of the top data slice window, and watch the status bar, you will see that the IMG (image) coordinate remains constant (and is the same as in the label of the data slice), while the X and Y coordinates change.

+To navigate within the data volume, simply hold down the left mouse button while inside one of the data slice windows, and drag the slice.
+The other slices will change, to ensure that the mutual intersection point of the three slices remains in the middle of the crosshairs of all 3 slices.

+To fully explain the navigation, and the meanings of the 3 slices, would require many diagrams that I haven't had time to draw yet.
+So for now, get a feeling for how the navigation works by dragging slices, observing the labels in the upper left of each slice, and observing the 3D coordinates in the status bar.

+Your goal is to understand the navigation well enough so that you can predict, when you drag one of the slices around, how the other slices and their labels will behave.
+Once you reach that stage, you will be able to navigate within your 3D data volume with confidence.

 asdf